The Bull and the Bear

 Hooves were sharp as axes, kicked with deadly force.

-But all of this was nothing compared on top his head;
+But all of this was nothing compared a-top his head;

 His horns, now, they were something, white and black and red.